OWASP/www-project-secure-headers/mainsite/01_headers.md

 ## Cross-Origin-Opener-Policy

 This response header (also named COOP) allows you to ensure a top-level document does not share a browsing context group with cross-origin documents.
-COOP will process-isolate your document and potential attackers can't access to your global object if they were opening it in a popup, preventing a set of cross-origin attacks dubbed [XS-Leaks](https://xsleaks.dev/) (source [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy)).
+COOP will process-isolate your document and potential attackers can't access your global object if they were opening it in a popup, preventing a set of cross-origin attacks dubbed [XS-Leaks](https://xsleaks.dev/) (source [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy)).

 ### Values